Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-documentlist/README.md

 ##### Copy and move

-Shows the destination chooser dialog for copy and move actions
+Shows the destination chooser dialog for copy and move actions.
+By default the destination chooser lists all the folders of the subject item's parent (except the selected item which is about to be copied/moved if it was a folder itself also).

 ![Copy/move dialog](docs/assets/document-action-copymovedialog.png)